 Who is Benefiting?

-The people providing the hedges benefit the most.
+The people providing the hedges benefit the most, Noah says.

 This is much like a gamble and everyone cannot always win.
 The hedge-providing people are wealthy enough to take those risks.
 Some bets pay off and others do not.
 However, the bets will most likely pay off.

-They also do not absorb as many costs as expected.
-These people are so necessary to the operation of the market.
+They also do not absorb as many costs as the farm owners.
+These people are also necessary to the operation of the market.

 The current market design would cease existing if institutional or systemic change happens to them.
 If they began losing money, government intervention will cover their losses and keep them afloat.